Emotional Reunion: Innocent Man Released After 38 Years Behind Bars

 Peter Sullivan: Maintaining Innocence Amid Legal Battle

-A year later, Peter Sullivan blamed for her killing and sentenced to a minimum term of 16 years before he was eligible to apply for parole.
+A year later, Peter Sullivan was blamed for her killing and sentenced to a minimum term of 16 years before he was eligible to apply for parole.
 He was just 30 years old at the time.

 Innocence Prevails: DNA Evidence Frees Wrongfully Convicted Men

-While many people would have given up hope have so many years behind bars, Sullivan and Myatt never did.
+While many people would have given up hope after so many years behind bars, Sullivan and Myatt never did.
 Then, last year crucial DNA evidence was finally unearthed due to scientific advances showing that it was another unknown man.

 In May 2025, it was announced that Sullivan was to be set free.